mcdoralds/spotify-dashboard/README.md

 # Spotify Data Analysis
-NOTE: THE CURRENT PROJECT IS A WIP AS OF 20 NOV 2023
+NOTE: THE CURRENT PROJECT IS A WIP

 ### Purpose
 The first step is always to determine what questions are being asked, and what hypotheses are being tested.